CarineIzere/Quote/README.md

 CARINE IZERE

+## Description

+Those are quotes that will repeat words or a reference number used by someone else Read more: http://www.businessdictionary.com/definition/quote.html

+## Live demo

+To see how the project is designed please visit : https://carineizere.github.io/Quote/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.